Creating an Intuitive Custom Swipe Experience with SwiftUI

 ) -> some View where T : View

-This is an example of how to use swipeActions with multiple buttons, both from left or right directions.
+Here is a comprehensive example demonstrating how to use swipeActions with multiple buttons from both directions:

 import SwiftUI